Ironwall

 1. Overall Principles

-- The base lib must fully obey the package-system specification: canonical file names, canonical
+• The base lib must fully obey the package-system specification: canonical file names, canonical program headers, ordinary import, explicit (export ...), and class-member public

 2. Loading Model

-- Standard-library source units and user source units go through the same unit-id validation, package export, and static-check pipeline
+• Standard-library source units and user source units go through the same unit-id validation, explicit package export, class-member visibility, and static-check pipeline

 3. Package Split